ecmwf/metview-python/docs/api/geopoints_toc.rst

       - Creates a new :class:`Geopoints` set

     * - :func:`dates`
-      - Returns a list/vector of dates from the given :class:`Geopoints`.
+      - Returns the dates from a :class:`Geopoints`

     * - :func:`db_info`
-      - Returns a string of the database from the given :class:`Geopoints`.
+      - Returns the database description from a :class:`Geopoints`

     * - :func:`distance`
       - Computes the distances in a :class:`Fieldset` or :class:`Geopoints` to a reference point